eficode-academy/helm-katas/helm-chart-with-parameters.md

 As you can imagine when you have a lot values to parameterize, specifying all of them from the command line does not scale well.
 Instead we will create a file `values.yaml` which will contain all of our values we want to use.

-Create a file named `values.yaml` in the root of your repository:
+- Create a file named `values.yaml` in the root of your repository:

 ```sh
 $ touch sentence-app/values.yaml
 ```

 > :bulb: You can create the file any way you want to, just make sure that it is in the right location!

-And open it in your editor and add:
+- Open it in your editor and add:

 ```yaml
 sentences: